MalakhFuller/7-VM-Home-SOC-Lab/README.md

 That's not this repo.
 This is the version with the dead ends left in.

 I'm a career-changer moving into detection and SOC work after about twenty years in HUMINT/human intelligence driven competitive intelligence work.
 So I'll be straight about where I stand: I'm genuinely new to the tooling, but I'm not new to the *thinking*.
-The instinct to verify access before you trust the take, to take a broken chain apart one link at a time, to decide an avenue isn't worth grinding on and reroute cleanly — that part isn't new.
+The instinct to verify before you trust, to take a broken chain apart one link at a time, to decide an avenue isn't worth grinding on and reroute cleanly — that part isn't new.
 That's the job I already had, pointed at a different target.
 This lab is where I'm welding the two together, and writing down every place the weld didn't hold the first time.

 ---